Input YAML Files#

 Note

-In prediction workflows, inputs provided as lists (e.g. susceptibility tensors, experimental data, or spectrum files) are processed positionally.
+In prediction workflows, list-valued inputs are processed positionally.
 The order of files must therefore be consistent across inputs, and matching is not performed automatically based on temperature or metadata.

 Blocks used exclusively for pNMR prediction workflows.